Cavayé Yéguié Djibril

-Cavayé Yéguié Djibril (born c.
-1940) is a Cameroonian politician who has been the President of the National Assembly of Cameroon since 1992.
-He is a leading member of the Cameroon People's Democratic Movement (CPDM).
+Cavayé Yéguié Djibril (born 1 February 1940) is a Cameroonian politician who has served as the fourth president of the National Assembly of Cameroon since 1992.
+He is a leading member of the Cameroon People's Democratic Movement (CPDM) and is one of the longest-serving politicians in the country.

 Background and early political career

 Born in Mada, located in the Tokombéré arrondissement of Mayo-Sava Department in the Far North Region, Cavayé is a member of the Mada ethnic group.
 He studied at the regional center for physical and sports education from 1960 to 1963 and subsequently worked as a teacher in Maroua.
 He was then appointed as Interdepartmental Inspector of the Far North in 1965, and he entered the Legislative Assembly of East Cameroon in April 1970; he also became the traditional chief of the Mada in 1971.
 Following the creation of a unitary state, Cavayé was elected to the National Assembly of Cameroon in 1973 and obtained the position of Questor in the Bureau of the National Assembly.
 In 1975, he was included in the Central Committee of the Cameroon National Union (CNU) ruling party.